 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Robert Mills / College of Charleston neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-88.6% of the real estate in the Robert Mills / College of Charleston neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Robert Mills / College of Charleston neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.6%, which is higher than 96.4% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Robert Mills / College of Charleston neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 33.0%, which is higher than 95.8% of all U.S. neighborhoods.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Robert Mills / College of Charleston neighborhood is one of the most walkable neighborhoods in America.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Robert Mills / College of Charleston neighborhood.
 In the Robert Mills / College of Charleston neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 97.9% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 Did you know that the Robert Mills / College of Charleston neighborhood has more Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.1% of this neighborhood's residents have Scottish ancestry.